1860 - 1897

 Upon arrival at Cape Town, he traveled inland to Central Africa, where he reached a Scottish mission that welcomed him.
 For the next four years he traveled about the country, sharing the gospel, providing care for the sick, and playing his violin.
 A close bond developed between James, who quickly learned their languages, and the natives who were taken with his "box that could sing" and his keeping the "right day" as his day of rest.

-In 1894, when he heard that the Adventist church was beginning mission work in another area of the continent, on the coast, he decided to go there after they sent him funds to make the trip, even though it was considered the worst part of the year to do so.
+In 1897, when he heard that the Adventist church was beginning mission work in another area of the continent, on the coast, he decided to go there after they sent him funds to make the trip, even though it was considered the worst part of the year to do so.
 At the time of James' departure, his converts wept openly, even though he assured them he would return with more missionaries.
-During his trip on a steamer to the new mission he contracted Malaria and died.
-He is buried in an unmarked grave.
+Tragically, during his trip on a steamer to the new mission he contracted Malaria and died.
+He is buried along the river in an unmarked grave.